Living in Hawai‘i is both beautiful and amazing; you have the luck of spending every day in paradise.

-Cheapest isn’t always the best – nor is it always the cheapest! (stay with me) It’s a buyer beware world out there.
+Cheapest isn’t always the best – nor is it always the cheapest! (stay with me here) It’s a buyer beware world out there.
 A low price always looks good, but is their quality up to par?

 Or are they cheapest because they just care about getting the job done, not done right?

 Be aware of hidden fees (i.e. change orders).
-Your GC should be very clear on what constitutes a change order.
+Your GC should be very clear on what makes up a change order up front.